 Essential Items for Solo Trip Travel

 Regardless of who you are, what age you are, or where you’re going, there are certain items a solo traveler needs.
-All of them are essential items and things it took me a few trips to figure out what I absolutely needed for each one of my trips.
+All of them are essential items and things it took me a few trips to figure out what I absolutely needed for solo trip travel.

 Personal Safety Alarm